-A good rule of thumb is to add cybersecurity awareness training into new user onboarding (e.g., as cybersecurity modules alongside other onboarding modules) and require annual training (provided by IT) every year at the same time.
+A good rule of thumb is to add cybersecurity awareness training into new user onboarding (e.g., as priority alongside other onboarding modules) and require regular ongoing training (provided by IT) as well.
+Annual training is better than nothing, but it has been proven to not be as effective as ongoing training - for both freshness of content as well as overall culture of security.